Dhirajsharmain/Address-Book-Syatem/README.md

 _Description_ : Ability to search Person in a City or State across the multiple AddressBook
 - Search Result can show multiple person in the city or state
 - Use Java Streams

+**UC9-ViewPersonByCity**

+Ability to view Persons by City or State - Maintain Dictionary of City and Person as well as State and Person
+- Use Collection Library to maintain Dictionary
+- Use Java Streams